wonko9/i_can_daemonize/README.txt

 Your daemon can be called with a number of options

-      --loop-every LOOPEVERY       How long to sleep between each loop -t, --ontop                      Stay on top (does not daemonize) --instances=NUM              Allow multiple instances to run simultaneously?
-0 for infinite. default: 1 --logdir=LOGDIR              Logfile to log to
+      --loop-every SECONDS         How long to sleep between each loop -t, --ontop                      Stay on top (does not daemonize) --instances=NUM              Allow multiple instances to run simultaneously?
+0 for infinite. default: 1 --log-file=LOGFILE           Logfile to log to
-      --logfile LOGFILE            Logfile to log to
-      --loglevel LOGLEVEL          Log level defaults to DEBUG --logprefix=TRUE_OR_FALSE    All output to logfiles will be prefixed with PID and date/time.
-      --pid_file PIDFILE           Directory to put pidfile -h, --help                       Show this message
+      --pid-file=PIDFILE           Directory to put pidfile -h, --help                       Show this message

-You can add your own command line options by defining a class method named define_args which takes an OptionParser object.
+You can add your own command line options by using the 'arg' class macro.
 See http://www.ruby-doc.org/stdlib/libdoc/optparse/rdoc/classes/OptionParser.html for more info on OptionParser.

-  def self.define_args(arg)
-    args.on("--scott-rocks=TRUE", "Does scott rock?") do |t|
+  arg '--scott-rocks', 'Does scott rock?') do |value|
-      @options[:scott_rocks] = t
+    @scott_rocks = value
-    end
   end

 == BUGS: